mulundapm/100DaysOfCode/README.md

 Code at least an hour every day for the next 100 days

 ## Goal
-- ~~Complete Meta Front-End Developer Professional Certificate~~
+- Complete Meta Front-End Developer Professional Certificate ✅
 - Complete CS50 course
 - Build at least 1 project/ feature per week
-- Create fullstack projects for my pofolio
+- Create fullstack projects for my profolio
-- Get a hang of framework like tailwind and package management
+- Get a hang of/ start using tailwind, hosting and database
-- Complete my presentable profolio
+- Complete and publish my presentable profolio
-- Create a library for iOS Shortcuts
-- Start on my scavenger project

 ## Projects
 | No.  | Projects Title | Completed On | Language/ Tools used |